Kendrapara woman tries to commit suicide over family dispute - OrissaPOST

-According to the police, Urimila poured kerosene on her and set herself on fire due to a family feud.
-She sustained severe injuries by the time family members doused the fire.
+According to the police, Urmila poured kerosene on her and set herself on fire due to a family feud.

 PNN